WHO WE ARE

 Katie Urhausen // Board President + Co-Founder (Marketing + Development Committees)

-Katie Urhausen is one of those moms.
-Not one to shy away from a challenge or trying something new, this born and raised Oregonian, University of Oregon graduate, wife, and mom of three has been on a mission to see Circle of Friends come to life.
-Inspired by her oldest daughter Jovie, who has a severe but undiagnosed syndrome (yet conquers life in spite of it), Katie knows that Circle of Friends is something that Lane County desperately needs.
+Katie Urhausen is one of those ambitious types who always wants to lend a hand.
+Not one to sit still for long, or to shy away from a challenge, this born and raised Oregonian, University of Oregon graduate, and mom of three has been on a mission to see Circle of Friends come to life.
+Inspired by her oldest daughter Jovie, who has a severe and undiagnosed syndrome (yet conquers life in spite of it), Katie knows that Circle of Friends is an organization that Lane County desperately needs.

-With a background in PR, marketing, and advertising, Katie brings to Circle of Friends experience working at the US Senate in DC, as the Creative Director at Oregon Athletics, and as the Creative Director for Deployed Logix – a family business that assists first responders all over the globe through innovative products.
+With a background in PR, marketing, and advertising, Katie brings to Circle of Friends experience as the former Creative Director at Oregon Athletics and as the current Creative Director at Deployed Logix – a family business that assists first responders all over the globe through innovative disaster preparedness products.

-Always in the mood to be productive or try something new, when Katie isn’t working or baking cookies for her kids and their cousins, you might find her buried in a book, teaching a cycle class, poorly playing the ukulele, or researching “anything that will make me better.”
+Always in the mood to be productive or try something new, when Katie isn’t branding product lines or baking cookies for the kids in her life, you might find her teaching a cycle class, buried in a book, spinning some vinyl, or researching “anything that will make me better.”

 Luke Lonstron // Board Vice President (Finance Committee)